 2. Clean out all shelves and bins in the refrigerator and freezer.
 (The following guest will appreciate full ice trays.)
 Remove any perishable or stale items.
 Condiments and some other items are typically left for the next guest, and leftover beer or wine is always well-received.

 3. Clean the stove of any spills or loose food remnants.
+Check oven to be sure it is clean.
 Manual cleaning of the oven is preferred but if you use the auto-clean feature please do so the night before you leave so that it can cool down before the next guest arrives.

 4. Double bag food garbage and place in large blue trash bins outside.
 Trash and recyclable collection is on Wednesday morning, so it's best to move the bins to the curbside on Tuesday night during your stay.

-5. Wash, dry and fold any linens, towels and bathmats you may have used and return them to the marked shelves in the upstairs line close.
+5. Wash, dry and fold any linens, towels and bathmats you may have used and return them to the marked shelves in the upstairs linen closet.
 Straighten the bedspreads and pillows but leave the beds without sheets and pillow cases.

 6. Sweep excess sand from the deck and wipe table surfaces.